Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Introduction

 In recent years, generative models, particularly diffusion models, have achieved significant advancements in synthesizing high-fidelity image data \cite{rombach2022high}.
 Diffusion models capture intricate data distributions and generate high-quality samples by gradually denoising the samples from a simple prior distribution (e.g., Gaussian distribution).
-On graph data, although some works have explored the possibility of diffusion on molecular graphs \cite{jo2022score, vignac2022digress}, few studies have been conducted to apply diffusion models to tackle the class imbalance problem in the task of graph outlier detection.
-However, existing diffusion models can hardly be directly adapted to large-scale graph outlier detection applications due to the following non-trivial challenges: (1) \textit{Heterogeneity}: Unlike relatively simple molecular graphs, the information contained in graphs for outlier detection can be highly heterogeneous, including high dimensional features and more than one type of edge, even temporal information.
+Diffusion models provide more generative power compared to variational autoencoders and offer more stable training than generative adversarial networks.
+On graph data, although some works have explored the possibility of diffusion on molecular graphs~\cite{jo2022score, vignac2022digress}, few studies have been conducted to apply diffusion models to tackle the class imbalance problem in the task of graph outlier detection.
+However, existing diffusion models can hardly be directly adapted to large-scale graph outlier detection applications due to the following non-trivial challenges: (1) \textbf{Heterogeneity}: Unlike relatively simple molecular graphs, the information contained in graphs for outlier detection can be highly heterogeneous, including high dimensional features and more than one type of edge, even temporal information.
 Existing diffusion models are primarily designed for monotypic information, exemplified by the RGB channels in image data.
-(2) \textit{Efficiency}: In the application of graph outlier detection, e.g., financial fraud detection, the graphs are typically much larger than molecular graphs, up to millions, even billions scale.
+(2)~\textbf{Efficiency}: In the application of graph outlier detection, e.g., financial fraud detection, the graphs are typically much larger than molecular graphs, up to millions, even billions scale.
 The prohibitive computational cost of diffusion models hinders their direct application in outlier detection on large graphs.
-(3) \textit{Condition}: Different from the unconditional generation on molecular graphs, conditional generation is required to mitigate the problem of class imbalance.
-We only want to generate outliers rather than normal nodes in synthetic graphs.
+(3) \textbf{Condition}: As we only want to generate outliers rather than normal nodes in synthetic graphs, conditional generation is required to mitigate the problem of class imbalance.